LAION-AI/Open-Assistant/backend/README.md

 ### Python Packages

-Next, to install all requirements, You can run
+Next, to install all requirements, you can run:

 1. `pip install -r backend/requirements.txt`
 2. `pip install -e ./oasst-shared/.`